-B 218 COST ACCOUNTING I (F) 3(3-0-0) An intensive study of a cost accounting information system.
+B 218 COST ACCOUNTING I

+An intensive study of a cost accounting information system.
 Students learn how management's efforts to achieve organizational objectives rest upon the twin functions of planning and control.
 In-depth study of the planning function as a decision making process and the control function as a systematic effort by management to organize and marshal natural forces, human behavior and material objects into a coordinated unit in order to meet goals is also included.

-WORK BASED LEARNING- BUSINESS B 285 $(\mathbf{F}, \mathbf{W}, \mathbf{S})$ 2(0-0-8)Students are placed in a business or industry setting that is directly related to their chosen career.
+B 285 WORK BASED LEARNING- BUSINESS (F,W,S) 2(0-0-8)

+Students are placed in a business or industry setting that is directly related to their chosen career.
 Students will participate in the work environment at a preliminary level, which will depend on individual student ability and knowledge.
 Students are not responsible for goals of the organization.
 In addition to specific requirements related to that experience, students are required to complete written assessments and evaluation of the experience as it relates to their program.
 Two hours of class room prep are included before starting the WBL experience.
 Prerequisites are determined by the curriculum in which the student is enrolled.
 See WBL Coordinator for a complete list.
 A background check and a physical exam may be required by some employers.
 Minimum 2.0 GPA required.
 Students should plan on meeting with the WBL Coordinator at least 6 weeks before the beginning of the semester.
-PREREQUISITE(S): Based on student's curriculum; see WBL Coordinator for a complete list laws and regulations affecting business conduct.
-Content includes the nature and source of laws; the ethics and responsibilities of running a business; business organizations and government regulations.
-Specific areas of the law will include: constitutional law; criminal law; tort law and other statutory law regulating the conduct of businesses.
+PREREQUISITE(S): Based on student's curriculum; see WBL Coordinator for a complete list

-B 290 BUSINESS LAW I (F,W) 3(3-0-0) An introduction to the fundamental principles of laws for business and non-business students.
-The course covers the
+B 290 BUSINESS LAW I (F,W) 3(3-0-0)